banrod/unit/workstation/README.md

 The goal is to collect small experiments and tooling without cluttering the main codebase.
-You can run tests via `./scripts/run-tests.sh`, consult `notes/facilitation-assessment.md` for current facilitation levels, review the benchmark schedule in `notes/benchmark-plan.md`, and iterate on new ideas inside `notes/` before they mature.
+You can run tests via `./scripts/run-tests.sh`, consult `notes/facilitation-assessment.md` for current facilitation levels, review the benchmark schedule in `notes/benchmark-plan.md` alongside archived runs in `notes/benchmark-results/`, and iterate on new ideas inside `notes/` before they mature.
 When documenting a fresh experiment, use `templates/experiment-readme-checklist.md` to verify hand-off readiness.